SeaDve/seadve.github.io/content/blog/12-diy-12v-dc-power-supply/index.md

 ## Design and Calculations

-Everything began with brainstorming and sketching out ideas.
-This was our chance to put all the knowledge from our lectures to the test—from diode operating regions to voltage regulation.
+It began with brainstorming and sketching out ideas.
+This was our chance to put all the knowledge from our lectures to the test, from diode operating regions to voltage regulation.
 It was exciting but also a bit daunting.

 The first decision was our power supply's specifications.
-We aimed for a **12V output**—a solid middle ground between complexity and functionality.
+We aimed for a **12V output**, a solid middle ground between complexity and functionality.
 Plus, the 5V option was already claimed by another group.
 For rectification, we chose a **full-wave bridge rectifier** due to its efficiency compared to the half-wave alternative.

 Calculations?
 Oh yes, there were plenty!
-Transformers, diodes, capacitors, regulators—everything had to line up perfectly on paper before moving to reality.
+Every components had to line up on paper before moving to reality.

 We started at the output, aiming for a stable 12V.
 To achieve this, we selected the **LM7812 voltage regulator**.
 It was an obvious choice: simple, reliable, and readily available.
 With an input range of 14.5 to 27V, it could easily provide the 12V we needed.